 Herniated discs are some of the most common structural back and neck abnormalities and are also typically linked to causing painful symptoms.
 Of all the dorsalgia topics we cover, herniated discs remain one of the most misunderstood of all subjects.

-Worse still, herniated disc-related questions account for the majority of reader inquiries we receive across the five websites of The Cure Back Pain Network.
+Worse still, herniated disc-related questions account for the majority of reader inquiries we receive across the many websites of The Cure Back Pain Network.
 Obviously, the subject is so important that we have devoted this entire web resource to covering it in the greatest detail imaginable.

 This herniated disc guide contains an overview of intervertebral herniations.
 We will examine what they are, why they exist and how they are diagnosed.
 We will also provide some easy tips on treating damaged spinal discs for best results.